guettli/server-responsibilities/README.md

 You want to host your application on servers provided by someone.
 Then this checklist might help.
 Who is responsible for what?

+Details like [SLA (service-level agreements)](https://en.wikipedia.org/wiki/Service-level_agreement) can be build on top of each topic.

 Feedback is welcome

 ## Daily